 with Amy Kohut

-Via Zoom – a link will be sent upon registration
+Via Zoom (link will be sent via email after registration)

 About the Presenter

 Amy Kohut has been skillfully leading groups and individuals towards their professional goals for over 25 years.
-She is the founder and owner of 1 Step Coaching and Consulting, LLC and former director of Cornell University’s Team and Leadership Center.
+She is the founder and owner of 1 Step Coaching and Consulting, LLC.

 Amy served as the Director of Cornell University’s Team & Leadership Center from 2006-2016.
 She continues to work for Cornell in the SC Johnson College of Business with the Executive MBA program as a team coach and is a Sr. Facilitator with the Cornell Team & Leadership Center.
 She is a member of The International Coach Federation, is the past Chair of the Board of Directors of the Experiential Training and Development Alliance, and is a faculty member of Presence Based Coaching, LLC.
 For more information please visit www.1stepcc.com.